As the populace becomes used to things

 at young people - and they don't listen to AM anyway.
 You'll note that

-on as an inconvenient afterthought.
+a radio tacked on as an inconvenient afterthought.

 No Duplication of Services.